atomone-hub/atomone/docs/architecture/adr-002-photon-token.md

 ```

 However, if `conversion_rate` is 0, i.e. the maximum supply of PHOTON has been
-reached, `MsgBurn` should fail to avoid burning ATONEs without PHOTONs in
+reached, `MsgMintPhoton` should fail to avoid burning ATONEs without PHOTONs in
 return.

 ### `TxFeeChecker` implementation